Marcus Niebuhr Tod

-Marcus Niebuhr Tod, OBE, FBA (1878–1974) was a British historian and epigraphist.
+Marcus Niebuhr Tod (24 November 1878 – 21 February 1974) was a British historian and epigraphist.
 He was a fellow of Oriel College, Oxford, from 1903 to 1947, and Reader in Greek Epigraphy at the University of Oxford from 1927 to 1947.

 Early life, education and the British School at Athens

 Born in Highgate on 24 November 1878, Tod's father was a Scottish tea merchant; his mother was the daughter of the Prussian courtier Marcus von Niebuhr, and the granddaughter of the German-Danish historian Barthold Georg Niebuhr.
 Tod was educated at St John's College, Oxford, as a scholar, taking a first-class BA in classics in 1901.

 After graduating, Tod spent four years as a senior student at the British School at Athens, supported by a Craven scholarship from the University of Oxford and a further scholarship from his old college.
 In 1902, he was appointed assistant director and librarian of the School and accompanied the director Robert Carr Bosanquet on excavations from 1903.